National Confidential Inquiry into Suicide and Homicide by People with Mental Illness

 As the UK’s leading research programme in this field, the Inquiry produces a wide range of national reports, projects and papers – providing health professionals, policymakers, and service managers with the evidence and practical suggestions they need to effectively implement change.

-WHAT'S NEW - research update!
+WHAT'S NEW - Inquiry update

 Features of mental health organisations and suicide rates

 This study will investigate a range of organisational characteristics of mental health service providers to establish which characteristics are associated with reduced suicide rates.
 This study will report later in 2014.